MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/system.md

 Sets the width, height, bit count and frequency of a selected monitor during an attended desktop flow run.

 > [!Important]
 >To use the **Set screen resolution** action in flows triggered through the Power Automate portal, you have to be connected to the console session of your machine, where you can manually change the screen resolution.
+For example, you can use your machine's physical screen to connect to the machine.
 In remote sessions, such as unattended scenarios that use remote desktop clients, the action has no effect, as users can't manually change the resolution.

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|